 Clinical Prior Authorization

 Clinical prior authorizations are based on evidence-based clinical criteria and nationally recognized peer-reviewed information.
 They may apply to an individual drug or a drug class on the formulary, including some preferred and non-preferred drugs.
-There are certain clinical prior authorizations that all Medicaid managed care organizations (MCO) are required to perform.
-Usage of all other clinical prior authorizations will vary between MCO at the discretion of each MCO.
+There are certain clinical prior authorizations all Medicaid managed care organizations (MCO) are required to perform.
+Usage of all other clinical prior authorizations will vary between MCOs at the discretion of each MCO.

 Non-preferred Prior Authorization

 The Texas Medicaid Preferred Drug List is arranged by drug class and contains a subset of many, but not all, drugs included on the Medicaid formulary.
 Drugs are identified as preferred or non-preferred on the list.
 Drugs listed as preferred, or those not listed at all, are available without prior authorization.
 Drugs identified as non-preferred require prior authorization.
 Managed care organizations are required to adhere to the preferred drug list.
 CHIP does not have a preferred drug list.